ni/nimi-python/docs/nidcpower/attributes.rst

 .. py:attribute:: power_line_frequency

     Specifies the power line frequency for specified channel(s).
-NI-DCPower uses this value to select a timebase for setting the  NIDCPOWER_ATTR_APERTURE_TIME attribute in power line cycles (PLCs). in the NI DC Power Supplies and SMUs Help for information about supported devices.
+NI-DCPower uses this value to select a timebase for setting the  :py:data:`nidcpower.Session.aperture_time` property in power line cycles (PLCs). in the NI DC Power Supplies and SMUs Help for information about supported devices.
-    Default Value: NIDCPOWER_VAL_60_HERTZ
+    Default Value: :py:data:`~nidcpower.NIDCPOWER_VAL_60_HERTZ`

-    .. note:: This attribute is not supported by all devices.
-Refer to the Supported Attributes by Device topic
+    .. note:: This property is not supported by all devices.
+Refer to the Supported Properties by Device topic

+    .. note:: One or more of the referenced values are not in the Python API for this driver.
+Enums that only define values, or represent True/False, have been removed.

     .. tip:: This property can use repeated capabilities (usually channels).
 If set or get directly on the